 To train our children, ages 2 through 8th Grade, in the principles of the Word of God we use a systematic memory work book.

-Click on the title above to download the Advent Family Devotions Booklet.
+Click on the title above to view or download the Advent Family Devotions Booklet.
 Following dinner each night during the four weeks prior to Christmas, have the appropriate candle(s) lit.
 Read the Scripture passages designated for that day from the ESV.
 Close by singing a Christmas carol and by having a time of prayer and thanksgiving to God.